magoo/redteam-plan/README.md

 - Are short term mitigations / long term preventative measures being collected as part of your incident response?

 ### Red Team Reveal
-The Blue Team will have all kinds of questions for the red team, and keeping this relationship healthy is critical.
+The Blue Team will have all kinds of questions for the red team.
+This can be a moment of excitement if done correctly.
+Keeping this relationship healthy is critical.
 The red team should be viewed as an invaluable sparring partner.
 Better yet, a rabbit to chase.
 - Are the Red Team's actions during the attack phase very well documented and understood?
 - Has the incident response process missed any substantial Red Team actions?
 - Are there any IOC's or artifacts that are still beaconing or discoverable in the future?